denisneuf/python-amazon-ad-api/docs/index.rst

 Reference Example
 ------------------

-For more information about how to use this library, see the :ref:`profiles`.
+For more information about how to use this library, see the :ref:`api`.

 .. toctree::
    :maxdepth: 2